-- 1. State Leaders are responsible for ensuring that all students meet the age requirements of the contest in which they are registered. - 1.
+- 1. A contestant can compete in only one contest in any one year. - 2.
+State 4-H Leaders are responsible for ensuring that all students meet the age requirements of the contest in which they are registered. - 1.
 All contestants must be 14-18 years old as of January 1 of the current year. - 2.
 All members must be current members of 4-H. - 3.
 Contestants must not have competed in post-secondary (college, university, etc.) competitive events in the same subject area. - 4.
 Contestants cannot compete in a contest in which he, or she, had participated previously. - 2.
 WARNING!!
 Secure all valuables. - 3.
-If a contestant from your state has a disability and desire any assistance, devices, services, or other accommodations to participate in this conference, please contact Dr. Ken Koelkebeck by October 31 at (217) 244-0195 during business hours of 8:00 a.m. to 5:00 p.m.
+If a contestant from your state has a disability and desire any assistance, devices, services, or other accommodations to participate in this conference, please contact Dr. Ken Koelkebeck by October 21 at (217) 244-0195 during business hours of 8:00 a.m. to 5:00 p.m.
 (Central time zone) to discuss accommodations. - 4.
 As of May 25, 2000, the National 4-H Leadership Council has established the following policy for national 4-H events: - "Each state should provide proof of medical/accident coverage for all participating and non-participating contestants/members during travel to, while at Louisville, and travel from the contest." - In order to conform to the above policy, please make sure you have made provisions for this coverage from your State 4-H Office.
 It is NOT necessary to send in a copy of this insurance coverage. - 5.
 The address for the official web page of this conference is https://national4hpoultry.ca.uky.edu